A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Coordination-freedom Refined

-The specification is non-monotonic, hashing, and can be made com\-munica\-tion-free.
-Consider in fact a partition function $P$ which installs the entire instance on a node $i$.
-Assume then $H$ such that a hash function exists by which every emitted tuple is addressed to $i$, an arbitrary $t$ and non-trivial $N$.
-Whichever initial instance \textbf{I} is given, we clearly have that $\mathcal{N}_{N\!, t\!, P\!, H}$ is communica\-tion-free. \end{ex} We can hence state the following proposition which generalize Proposition \ref{pr:communication_free} by properly defining the essence of hashing queries: \begin{pr} Every hashing query is parallelly computable by a bounded specification which can be made communication-free. \end{pr} \begin{proof} By definition every hashing query is parallelly computable by a specification $\mathcal{N}$.
+The specification is non-monotonic (and thus requires coordination), restricted, and can be made com\-munica\-tion-free.
+Consider in fact a distribution function $D$ which installs the entire instance on a node $i$.
+Assume then $H$ such that a hash function exists by which every emitted tuple is addressed to $i$, and non-trivial $N$.
+Whichever initial instance \textbf{I} is given, we clearly have that $\mathcal{N}_{N\!, D\!, H}$ is communica\-tion-free. \end{example}

+Unfortunately, coordination-freedom is undecidable in general~\footnote{Recall that for a specification to be coordination-free, it must first of all be independent.
+Independence is undecidable (\cf Appendix A).}.
+However, from the above intuitions we can draw the following: \begin{proposition} Every restricted query is parallelly computable by a hashing specification which can be made communication-free. \end{proposition} \begin{proof} By definition every restricted query is parallelly computable by a specification $\mathcal{N}$.
 We have to show that $\mathcal{N}$ can be made communication-free.
-If the query is monotonic we fall under the case of Proposition \ref{pr:communication_free}.
-We then consider here the case in which the query is non-monotonic.
-Fix a configuration where $N$ is non-trivial, $t$ is arbitrary, and $P$, $H$ are such that the full initial instance is installed on node $i$, and a hash function exists in $H$ so that every constant is hashed to the same node $i$.
-We have that $\mathcal{N}_{N, t, P, H}(\textbf{I})$ is independent by definition, and communication-free. \end{proof}
+Consider a configuration where $N$ is non-trivial and $D$, $H$ are such that the full initial instance is installed on node $i$, and a hash function exists so that every constant is hashed to the same node $i$.
+We have that $\mathcal{N}_{N\!, D\!, H}$ is independent by definition, and communication-free. \end{proof}